0xsequence/czip/README.md

 ### Encode Sequence Transaction

 It works similarly to `encode_calls`, but it is specifically designed to compress a Sequence wallet transaction.
 It expects the data to be a Sequence Transaction ABI-encoded.

+## Using storage indexes

+By default all commands run with `--use-storage false`, which means that the decompressor won't write any data to the storage, or read any addresses or bytes32 using indexes.

+Storage indexes can be enabled using the following flags:

+- `--use-storage true` Enables the use of storage indexes.
+- `--contract <address>` An instance of the `decompressor.huff` contract to use for storage indexes.
+- `--provider <provider>` The provider from which to fetch the pointers.

+Notice that a cache on `/tmp/czip-indexes-<chain-id>.json` is automatically created to avoid fetching the same pointers multiple times.

 ## Decompressor contract